Dukat, Albania: History

 Two Illyrian tumuli used in a period spanning from the Bronze Age to the Iron Age have been found in Dukat.
+The earlier graves offered a variety of Middle Helladic (2000-1550 BC) findings: Aegean type knives and Minyan ware probably of local manufacture.
+Naue II type swords, typical of 12th century Mycenaean Greek culture found through Albania and Greece were also unearthed.
 The architectural similarity with the tumulus of Torre Santa Sabina in Brindisi, Apulia, provides evidence of communication and interaction between the two shores of the Adriatic.
 Exchanges with the other side of the Adriatic and the Aegean World are found in the area.
 Around the 11th–10th centuries BC the first imports from southern Italy appear in the Dukat plain.

-In classical antiquity the foot of the Akrokeraunian Mountains (Karaburun Peninsula) where the Dukat plain is placed was inhabited by the southernmost Illyrians.
-Those mountains formed a natural separation between the Illyrians to the north and the Epirote Chaonians to the south.
-The Llogara Pass connected the regions of Illyria and Epirus leading to ancient Palaeste to the south of the Karaburun Peninsula, however this mountain pass is difficult to cross.
-Ancient Oricum was located in the coastal area of the Dukat plain.
-There was a significant number of rural settlements in the hinteland of the ancient city.
+In classical antiquity, the foot of the Akrokeraunian Mountains (Karaburun Peninsula), where the Dukat plain is placed, was inhabited by the southernmost Illyrians.
+The Akrokeraunian mountains formed a natural separation between the Illyrians to the north and the Epirote Chaonians to the south.
+The Llogara Pass connected the regions of Illyria and Epirus, leading to ancient Palaeste south of the mountains, however this pass is difficult to cross.

+The ancient Greek city of Oricum was located in the coastal area of the Dukat plain, in southern Illyria.
+The plain of Dukat formed part of the city's territory in antiquity.
+A Hellenistic-era brick grave unearthed in Dukat i Ri shows a building technique that is identical to the brick graves of Oricum and reveals that the same burial traditions were practiced.
+This type of Hellenistic graves were also widely found in Apollonia and Amantia in southern Illyria, as well as in parts of Chaonia (Phoenice).
+Brick-structured graves appeared for the first time around the second half of the 4th century BC in the Greek polis of Apollonia and started to spread substantially in the area of Oricum and Amantia around the second half of the 3rd century BC.
+The grave of Dukat i Ri probably traces back to this period.
+Together with the Hellenistic necropolises found in the hinterland of Oricum, they show that there was a significant number of rural settlements in the territory that surrounded the ancient city.
+The tradition and the techniques used to build the graves indicate that the rural population had equal needs as the urban population.
+As shown by the building techniques of these Hellenistic graves, Oricum developed a local tradition in burial architecture.